Vic-Dev/Vic-Dev.github.io/_posts/2016-06-04-welcome-to-jekyll.markdown

 Jekyll's main purpose is to take text written in Markdown, or even plain HTML, and run it through layout files that transforms the way it looks on a web page.
 This makes writing sites with Jekyll very quick and easy.

-If you are unfamiliar with Markdown, this is a great resource [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+If you are unfamiliar with Markdown, this is a great resource: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+To make a new post, create a new file under the `_posts` folder, with the naming convention `YEAR-MONTH-DAY-title.markdown`.
+Next, include the [YAML Front Matter](https://jekyllrb.com/docs/frontmatter/) at the top of the file:

+{% highlight markdown %}
+---
+layout: post
+title:  "title"
+date:   YEAR-MONTH-DAY HOUR:MINUTE:SECOND -TIMEZONE
+categories: RELEVANT CATEGORIES
+---
+{% endhighlight %}

+Next, start blogging!
+To see what your blog post will look like, visit <http://localhost:4000> after you have launched your local server.

+That sums up the basics of creating a blog with Jekyll!
+Check back soon for an update on how to add a portfolio to your Jekyll blog site.